protegeproject/webprotege-deploy/README.md

 # webprotege-deploy

-This repository houses docker compose and related files for running WebProtégé.

-For a basic Docker Compose file see [docker-compose.yml](https://github.com/protegeproject/webprotege-deploy/blob/main/docker-compose.yml).

-For a Keycloak configuration file see [webprotege.json](https://github.com/protegeproject/webprotege-keycloak/blob/main/webprotege.json) in the [webprotege-keycloak](https://github.com/protegeproject/webprotege-keycloak) repository

-add in etc/hosts 127.0.0.1  webprotege-local.edu
+Docker Compose configuration for running WebProtege.

-## Running WebProtégé for the First Time
+## Running WebProtege for the First Time

-This guide will walk you through setting up WebProtégé using Docker.

-### Prerequisites and Initial Setup
+### Prerequisites

 #### 1. Verify Docker Daemon is Running

 Before beginning, ensure that the Docker daemon is active on your system.
-The Docker daemon is the background service that manages Docker containers and images.

 **On macOS/Linux:**
 ```bash